-Newport Aquatic Center is located at the entrance to the Newport Bay Nature Preserve and Ecological Reserve which spans over one thousand acres of marshlands.
-The aquatic center is an 18,000-foot facility with meeting rooms, weight training facilities, locker rooms and storage areas for and kayaks and canoes.
+Newport Aquatic Center is located at the Newport Bay Nature Preserve and Ecological Reserve entrance, which spans over one thousand acres of marshlands.
+The aquatic center is an 18,000-foot facility with meeting rooms, weight training facilities, locker rooms, and storage areas for and kayaks and canoes.

-Guided Kayak tours are available on every Saturday and Sunday.
-Naturalist leads the tour through the Upper Newport Bay Ecological Reserve.
+Guided Kayak tours are available every Saturday and Sunday.
+A naturalist leads the tour through the Upper Newport Bay Ecological Reserve.
 The Back Bay is a salt marsh estuary that is home to many birds and several endangered species.
-The guide will discuss the history of the bay, and talk about native plants, birds, animals and marine life.
+The guide will discuss the history of the bay and talk about native plants, birds, animals, and marine life.

 Renting a kayak is quick and easy with affordable hourly pricing.
-Be sure to bring along sunscreen because you are going to be out on the water with the sun shining directly on you with no shade other than a hat.
+Be sure to bring along sunscreen because you will be out on the water with the sun shining directly on you with no shade other than a hat.
 Always remember that you have to paddle back.
-If you have the wind behind you on the way out you will have a head wind on your return trip.
+If you have the wind behind you on the way out, you will have a headwind on your return trip.

 Newport Aquatic Center asks that you carry kayaks to and from the water and wash off your kayak upon return.
 You may also be asked to return the kayak to its rack unless someone is waiting to use it.

+Newport Aquatic Center is located at 1 Whitecliffs Drive Newport Beach, California.
+Visit the Aquatic Center website for information on rentals and events.
 Newport Aquatic Center Hours are Monday – Friday: 7 am to Sunset and Saturday and Sunday: 7 am to 5 pm.
-Public rentals of recreational single or double kayaks by the hour.
-One person kayak: $14/hour, Two person kayak: $20/hour